 Nadia is the recipient of top prizes in numerous competitions at the state, national, and international levels.
-She recently appeared on Arabs Got Talent in 2015, receiving the Golden Buzz from Ali Jaber, MBC Group TV Director.
-She was also named a 2016 and 2015 National YoungArts Winner as well as the winner of 2014 Karlfried Nordmann Memorial Scholarship Piano Competition at Juilliard Pre-College, giving her a full-tuition merit scholarship for the 2014-2015 school year.
-She received the special award at the 2015 Ishikawa Music Academy, Gold medal at the 2014 Teen’s Talent Show on Sinovision TV, 1st prize at the 2013 Bradshaw & Buono International Piano Competition, 2nd prize and Audience Prize at the 2013 Thousand Islands International Piano Competition, and Grand Prize at the 2012 Crescendo International Competition.
+Her most recent achievements include receiving the Clement Clark Moore Scholarship as a 2017 Norfolk Chamber Music Festival Fellow, appearing on Arabs Got Talent, and receiving the Golden Buzz from Ali Jaber, MBC Group TV Director.
+She was also named a 2017, 2016, and 2015 National YoungArts Winner as well as the winner of the 2014 Karlfried Nordmann Memorial Scholarship Piano Competition at Juilliard Pre-College, giving her a full-tuition merit scholarship.
+She received the Special Award at the 2015 Ishikawa Music Academy, Gold medal at the 2014 Teen’s Talent Show on Sinovision TV, 1st prize at the 2013 Bradshaw & Buono International Piano Competition, 2nd prize and Audience Prize at the 2013 Thousand Islands International Piano Competition, and Grand Prize at the 2012 Crescendo International Competition.
 She was also awarded the top prize in the Open Junior Early Music Category and Open Junior Piano Category at the Walgreens National Concerto Competition.
 Nadia became the winner of the Tampa Bay Symphony Young Artist Competition, New Music National Young Artist Competition, Orfeo International Music Festival Competition in Italy, and the Gold Medalist at the 2012 and 2010 AADGT “Passion of Music” International Music Festival.

 Nadia has been featured exclusively live on the “Impromptu” program of 98.7WFMT Chicago, one of the most active and important broadcasters of classical music in America.
 At age fourteen, Nadia made her Newport Music Festival debut in Rhode Island, where she was hailed by Newport Daily News as having “extraordinary finger technique for a musician so young.”
 She is also a featured artist of the STIM.U.LI Music Series at the New Music School of Chicago, and has appeared on NPR’s show From the Top as well as WGN-TV Chicago Midday News, NBC Channel 8, CBS 10Connects, Bay News 9, Tampa Bay Tribune, and many other mass media.
 At age of fifteen, Nadia has appeared on the Overtures Preconcert Chamber Music event for violinist Gil Shaham at the Aspen Music Festival and School.

-She recently performed as a soloist with the Orchestre de la Francophonie, American Academy of Conducting at Aspen Orchestra, Aspen Contemporary Ensemble, New Philharmonic Orchestra, Northwest Indiana Symphony Orchestra, Juilliard Pre-College String Ensemble, Tampa Bay Symphony Orchestra, and Richey Orchestra.
-She collaborated with many distinguished conductors including Jean-Philippe Tremblay, Nikolas Nägele, Sydney Hodkinson, Shih-Hung Young, and Kirk Muspratt.
+She recently performed as a soloist with the Colburn Orchestra, Orchestre de la Francophonie, American Academy of Conducting at Aspen Orchestra, Aspen Contemporary Ensemble, New Philharmonic Orchestra, Northwest Indiana Symphony Orchestra, Juilliard Pre-College String Ensemble, Tampa Bay Symphony Orchestra, Beaufort Orchestra, and Richey Orchestra.
+She collaborated with many distinguished conductors including Maxim Eshkenazy, Jean-Philippe Tremblay, Nikolas Nägele, Sydney Hodkinson, Shih-Hung Young, Kirk Muspratt, and Fred Devyatkin.

-Nadia has been collaborating with numerous instrumentalists in chamber groups at The Juilliard School, Aspen Music Festival, Yellow Barn, and New York Youth Symphony on both the violin and piano.
-Having begun violin lessons at age of 10, she was Concertmaster in the Florida All-County Orchestra as well as Assistant Concertmaster in the Florida All-State Orchestra prior to her relocation in New York.
+Nadia has been collaborating with numerous instrumentalists in chamber music groups at Colburn School, The Juilliard School, Norfolk Music Festival, Aspen Music Festival, Yellow Barn, and New York Youth Symphony on both the violin and piano.
+Having begun violin lessons at age of 10, she was Concertmaster in the Florida All-County Orchestra as well as Assistant Concertmaster in the Florida All-State Orchestra prior to her relocation to New York.

 Fluent in Japanese and English, her academic achievements include a bronze award in the Fukui Prefecture Japanese Calligraphy Competition, the Joseph L. Carwise Minority Student Achievement Award and Scholarship, MathMovesU Scholarship and Grant Program sponsored by Raytheon Company, Math P.R.I.D.E Award, Award of Excellence in Odysseys and Expeditions at the Arts Center in St. Petersburg, FL.
 She is a member of American MENSA.